QuantEcon/lecture-source-py/source/rst/irfs_in_hall_model.rst

 have already set :math:`\theta_h = 1` and :math:`\delta_h = 0.9`).

-We start from an initial condition that makes consumption begin near around its non-stochastic steady state
+We start from an initial condition that makes consumption begin near around its non-stochastic steady state.

 .. code-block:: python3